zhijun-gu/sublime-evernote/README.md

 The following settings can be customised:

+* `md_syntax`: a string pointing to a `tmLanguage` file which you want to associate with notes opened from Evernote.
 * `inline_css`: a dictionary associating some HTML element names to inline CSS styles;
   currently the only elements that can be styled in this way are:
   `pre`, `code`, `h1`, `hr`, `blockquote` and `sup`.